 Buccaneer Magazine insiders said that the team had heard a rumor that they would be receiving a sixth-round pick, but getting three seventh-round picks was a pleasant surprise.
-Now Tampa Bay can use those picks to select three players who would typically be priority undrafted free agents.
-Compensatory picks cannot be traded under NFL rules.
+Now Tampa Bay can use those picks to either trade up in the draft or to select three players who would typically be priority undrafted free agents.

 The NFL Draft will take place on the weekend of April 20-21, and now have eight picks, including four in the seventh round.

 Click here to sound off on this topic on BucMag.com's message boards.

 Become an insider today with a subscription to Buccaneer Magazine or by becoming a Club Insider.
 You can also become a subscriber to Buccaneer Magazine by calling 1-800-881-BUCS(2827).